× Home Categories Reviews About

 Loft

-The "fluffiness" of insulation in a sleeping bag or jacket.
-Higher loft means more trapped air and therefore better insulation.
+The "fluffiness" of insulation in a sleeping bag.

 M